 Most of the fossils are poorly preserved, although occasionally, if you find shale from the better preserved layers, plants can be found in fairly good condition.
 Much of the waste material is hard limestone, which contains few if any fossils.
 The shale is fairly easy to split and is often a pale yellowish colour.
 Most of it has already been split by weathering and you can simply pull away the layers of shale from the larger boulders; others you can split using a chisel ended pick.

-The rocks at Auchinleck Tip are a mixture of Carboniferous limestone and shale from about 310myrs ago.
-They are Westphalian B in age, but have become mixed up as a result of the inevitably indiscriminate extraction of coal from local opencast mines.
+The rocks at Auchinleck Tip are a mixture of Upper Carboniferous (Silesian) limestone and shale from about 310myrs ago.
+They are Duckmantian in age, but have become mixed up as a result of the inevitably indiscriminate extraction of coal from local opencast mines.